yecreate/What-s-Next-FCIT-v1/README.md

 # FCIT Live Schedule

-An interactive academic dashboard for students of Group 1 at the Faculty of Computers and Information Technology (FCIT), Innovation University, for the Fall 2025/2026 semester.
+An interactive academic dashboard for students of Group 1 at the Faculty of Computers and Information Technology (FCIT), Innovation University, for Level 2 - Fall 2025/2026 semester.
 This project transforms a static timetable into a dynamic, feature-rich tool to help students stay organized and on top of their schedule.

 ## ✨ Key Features